Larger mosaics on mesh.

 Cut the template into workable sizes.
 You will probably be able to work on at least two panels at once.

-if I am working on two adjoining panels which are small enough not to require pre-cutting, i tend to leave marginally wider interstices between the tesserae along the marked break lines.
+If I am working on two adjoining panels which are small enough not to require pre-cutting, I used to leave marginally wider interstices between the tesserae along the marked break lines.
+These become invisible after you install the mosaic.
+However, this is not necessary as long as you have a reasonable gap between the tesserae and I no longer bother.

 When you move onto the next panel, it’s helpful to lay the completed one alongside it in order to check that you maintain the flow of the andamento.
 I mark the direction of the flow on the new template and check it as I work.